 Benjamin Franklin said it himself: taxes will always be a guarantee in life.
 The government is counting on it.
-So if you don’t file your taxes by this year’s July 15th deadline, what will happen?
+So if you don’t file your taxes by this year’s April 18th deadline, what happens?

 Who Does and Doesn’t Have to File?

 Every year, the Internal Revenue Service (IRS) processes more than 150 million individual tax returns.
 Yet not all adults are required to file their taxes.
 It all depends on income, dependency status, and filing status.

 The minimum income required to file a tax return in 2022 depends on factors like age and filing status.
 If you make less than the minimum, you may not be required to file a Federal Tax Return:

 - Minimum of $12,950 W-2 income or $400 self-employment income for single adults under the age of 65.

 - Minimum of $14,700 W-2 income or $400 self-employment income for single adults over the age of 65